iotexproject/tether-treasure/README.md

-# tether-treasure
+# tether-treasury
-A Treasure for Tether USDT
+A Treasury for Tether USDT